Skip to main content

 What Should My Healthcare Agent Know?

-Tell your agent what kind of physical and mental ability you need to have to want to live.
-You may want all possible medical treatments if they can help you recover well.
-But if recovery isn’t likely or treatment becomes too hard, you might want to focus on comfort and quality of life instead of suffering longer.
+Tell your Health Care Agent what kind of physical and mental function you need in order to have a good enough quality of life.
+You may want all possible medical treatments if those treatments can help you recover well.
+But if a good recovery isn’t likely or treatment becomes too hard, you might want your care to focus on comfort and quality of life instead of living longer.

-Why Do I Need an Official Healthcare Agent?
+Why Do I Need a Health Care Agent?

-If you don’t choose a healthcare decision-maker in a legal document, and you don't have a court-appointed guardian, Virginia law lists those responsible in this order:
+If you don’t name a Health Care Agent in a legal document, and you don't have a court-appointed guardian, Virginia law lists those responsible for your healthcare decisions in this order:

 1. Your spouse (even if you're separated, unless a divorce is filed with the court)